-A bit more than 1,000 people live in the village nestled on the
+A bit more than 1,451 people live in the village nestled on the

 The town is named for Roger Babson, the founder of Babson College in Massachusetts.

-Babson was the Prohibition Party's candidate for President of the United States in 1940, but he was beat by Franklin D. Roosevelt, Wendell Wilkie and Norman Thomas.
+Babson was the Prohibition Party's candidate for President of the United States in 1940, but he was beaten by Franklin D. Roosevelt, Wendell Wilkie and Norman Thomas.
 At least he gave it a try.

 Roger Babson lived a long productive life and died in nearby Lake Wales in 1967 at the age of 91.

 Hillcrest Lodge was originally built in 1917 in the tiny village of Hillcrest Heights on the south edge of Babson Park.

 Many celebrities of the old days stayed at the lodge including Babe Ruth and William Jennings Bryan.
-Hillcrest Heights has a population of less than 300 as of 2012.
+Hillcrest Heights has a population of less than 255 as of 2022.